tommic81/udemy-spring-security-core-beginner-to-guru/README.md

 #### Cross-Site Request Forgery - CSRF

-- Auteticated user is redirected to the attaker's so he can stole credentials and use it to  request a real site
+- Authenticated user is redirected to the attaker's so he can stole credentials and use it to  request a real site

 - To protect from this attact String provides CRSF Token.